Christmas in the Regency and Victorian Eras

 More widespread in the actual Regency period was the decorating of the house with greenery—and the traditional greens were rosemary, bay, holly, laurel, and mistletoe.
 Many believed that it was bad luck to decorate before Christmas Eve (someone tell our American stores!).
 Kissing –or declaring a truce—under the mistletoe was a tradition that dates back to medieval times and it was often fashioned into a Kissing Bough that hung in a prominent spot.
 Often, the berries were plucked from the mistletoe with each kiss, and when the berries were gone, the kissing was over. :-)

 Christmas activities were subdued in the Regency Period.
-Church services and dinners with family and friends were enjoyed.
+Church services and dinners with family and friends were the most important parts of the celebration.
+Venison was the traditional roast for the wealthy, but many people would have a goose.
 Charity was important to many people at this time of year.
 Wassailing was a tradition in which carolers would travel from house to house, hoping for a drink from the Wassail bowl, a bit of food or even money.
 Wassail comes from the old Anglo-Saxon phrase ‘waes hael’ which meant ‘good health.’

 It was also common in parts of England to go wassailing amongst the fruit trees.
 Singers would go out to the orchards and sing to the trees, awakening them, letting them know that the seasons were turning and spring was on the way.
 It was meant to increase the harvest in the following autumn.
 In some parts, they would also hang a piece of toast soaked in beer in a tree, to give thanks for a good crop of apples.
 There are places in the UK today where the tradition still lives on.